grapemoli/NQueens/README.md

 # N-Queens
+The NQueens problem: let a user define an integer n.
+Then, place n queens on an n-by-n board such that no queen sits in a position that directly attacks another queen.

 ## User Inputs
 Users should input an integer that is higher than 3.
 The number inputted will be the size of the chessboard, and the number of queens on the chessboard.